Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 - **Tailor** for light armor
 - **Weaponsmith** for melee weapons and shields (axe, dager, sword etc)

 Besides that most professions can craft either runes or sigils as well as some other things.
-A full lis of what each profession can craft can be found [on the wiki](https://wiki.guildwars2.com/wiki/Crafting).
+A full list of what each profession can craft can be found [on the wiki](https://wiki.guildwars2.com/wiki/Crafting).

 Disciplines usually go from level 0 to level 500, unlocking new recipes with higher levels.
 To see which recipes can be used to increase the level look for colored ones.
 [GW2Crafts](http://gw2crafts.net/) can be used in order to calculate the best way to level a profession.